nwon24/nlp/nlp.md

-The bulk of the project consisted of implementing different neural networks for text classification and comparing their performance across different training data sizes, hyperperamaters, and network depth.
+The bulk of the project consisted of implementing different neural networks for text classification and comparing their performance across different training data sizes, hyperparameters, and network depth.
 These networks included a one-dimensional CNN, an LSTM, an LSTM with pretrained word embeddings using both Word2Vec and GloVe, and then finally a pretrained BERT.
 The corpus used throughout was a set of Amazon reviews of various products, classified as either